 I loved this because it gave me purpose, and it helped me give back to the community.
 I donated a portion of the money I earned to a charity supporting research in CRPS.

 All you need is a pen and some paper for this.
 I also guarantee that you don’t need to be the next Picasso to have a little fun drawing.

 If you’re a little shy unsure about freehand sketching – buy some tracing paper and start with outlines.

 This is especially fun to try with cartoon images.
-Once you finish you can always stick your little creations on some card and make personalised greeting cards.
+Once you finish, you can always stick your little creations on some cardboard and make personalised greeting cards.

-No matter what – you still have to eat and keep as much strength as possible.
-I know I’m not particularly hungry at all when I’m flaring and I’m definitely not interested in cooking – so I like to keep things simple.
+No matter what – you have to eat and keep as much strength as possible.
+I know I’m not hungry when I’m flaring, and I’m definitely not interested in cooking.
+So I like to keep things simple.

-If you don’t have anything in the freezer but also want to avoid takeout, I recommend getting your slow cooker out.
+If you don’t have anything in the freezer and want to avoid takeout, I recommend getting your slow cooker out.

 Try to get individual portioned dried snacks that you can easily open, eat and discard afterwards with no mess.
 Things like nuts, pretzels and dried fruit all work well.

 Snacks like this also make it easy for you to keep a few things in your bedroom for when you’re feeling a little peckish.
 And if you’re good at pacing yourself – then I recommend it.